aspose-total/Aspose.Total-Products/total/en/android-java/conversion/doc-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOC to DIF in Android Applications or Online App" h2="Export DOC to DIF in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate DOC to DIF conversion feature inside your android applications.
-Firstly, you can convert DOC to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to DIF.
+<h2>Why to Convert</h2>

+Converting documents from one format to another is a common requirement in many applications.
+For example, converting a DOC file to a DIF file can be useful for sharing data between different applications.
+It can also be used to create a backup of the original document in a different format.

+<h2>How Aspose.Total Helps for DOC to DIF Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that can be used to integrate document manipulation and conversion features into Android applications.
+It includes the Aspose.Words for Android via Java API, which can be used to convert DOC files to HTML.
+The Aspose.Cells for Java API can then be used to convert the HTML to DIF.
+This makes it easy to convert DOC files to DIF without having to write any additional code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}